-When stars which have a Main Sequence lifetime which is less than the age of the Universe get old and die, they swell up to become red giants, or supergiants.
-In the process, their surface gravities become much lower, and the convective motions in their outer layers help drive a mass loss which can reduce their masses by a substantial amount during the last stages of their life.
+When stars which have a Main Sequence lifetime less than the current age of the Universe get old and die, they swell up to become red giants or supergiants.
+In this process their surface gravities become much lower, and the convective motions in their outer layers drive part of their outer layers into space, which can reduce their masses by a substantial amount during the last stages of their life.

-If the giant star is a single star, as the Sun is, all that happens as a result of the mass loss is that it becomes less massive, and ends its red giant lifetime, and its life as a whole, a little sooner.
-But if it is a member of a binary star system, as a large number of stars are, then there can be a transfer of mass from the dying star to the other star, resulting in a number of interesting possibilities.
+If the giant star is a single star such as the Sun, all that happens as a result of the mass loss is that it becomes less massive and ends its red giant lifetime and its life as a whole a little sooner.
+But if it is a member of a binary star system, as almost half the stars are, then there can be a transfer of mass from the dying star to its companion, resulting in a number of interesting possibilities.

 When the other star is a Main Sequence star